Internet-of-People/mips/new/mip_process_and_guidelines.md

 - Check the MIP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), code style

 If the MIP isn't ready, the editor will send it back to the author for revision, with specific instructions.

+Editors will initiate the community voting when the draft is qualified for it.

 Once the MIP is ready for the repository, the MIP editor will: